 - Research will not be presented as advocating one procedure to be preferable to another unless the research was comparison study between the two procedures.

-- Schools and programs will not use terms like "research," evidence," or "best practice" in any manner that would reasonably lead to misunderstanding and or false understanding of what the research at issue actually demonstrated.
+- Schools and programs will not use terms like "research," "evidence," or "best practice" in any manner that would reasonably lead to misunderstanding and or false understanding of what the research at issue actually demonstrated and how that relates to the school or program being promoted.

 Please read our full disclaimer.
 You are responsible for verifying our information before acting on it.